WillForEternity/MultiSim/README.md

 MultiSim’s primary goal is to train wheeled quadrupeds to navigate complex, ever-changing environments.
 The system comprises two core components:

 - **Physics-Based Simulation:**
-  Uses ODE to simulate realistic rigid-body dynamics, collision detection, and environmental interactions.
-The simulation creates a dynamic obstacle course with randomly placed obstacles, boundary walls, and a target object.
+  Uses ODE to simulate realistic rigid-body dynamics, collision detection, ray casting, and environmental interactions.
+The simulation creates a dynamic obstacle course with boundary walls, a target object, and thousands of randomly placed obstacles.
 Each quadruped is modeled as a composite of a central body, legs, and wheels.
-A grid of ray sensors attached to the body provides distance measurements for obstacle detection.
+A grid of ray "sensors" attached to the body provides distance measurements for obstacle detection.

 - **Actor–Critic Reinforcement Learning:**
   The learning algorithm is based on an actor–critic framework.
-The **actor network** outputs one of four possible control actions (e.g., different wheel velocities for turning or moving straight), while the **critic network** estimates the value of the current state.
+The **actor network** outputs one of four possible control actions (e.g., different wheel velocities for forward, turning, or backwards movement), while the **critic network** estimates the value of the current state.
 Temporal-difference (TD) learning updates both networks using gradients computed via the Adam optimizer and utilizes Polyak averaging for stable target updates.

 ---